yalamanchilivahini5/vsdtclpowertool/README.md

   ```
   $ cd Ngspice\ power/
   ```
-  3) Copy desired netlist files and any included files in the "Ngspice power" folder or copy "power_modified.tcl"in which netlist files and included files are present.
+  3) Copy desired netlist files and any included files in the `Ngspice power` folder or copy `power_modified.tcl` to folder in which netlist files and included files are present.
   4) Make sure that netlist file has **.tran, run and .endc** statements in it.
   5) Here is the brief usage picture to run these codes.